 We are investigating reports of increased PDD, in some cases resulting in call timeouts, on outbound calls over our London site.
 We will update this status page as soon as further information becomes available.

-This incident affected: Voice and Availability Zones (London).
+This incident affected: Availability Zones (London) and Voice.